dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream plugin update	Version 1.1.69
+Ultimate Whitecream plugin update	Version 1.1.70

 Fixed: Chaturbate

 Fixed: WatchXXXFree

+Added: PornDoe

+Added: ClipHunter

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12